Sep 022000

 mount -t msdos /dev/vn0c /cdrom

 And use the same steps as shown in the previous section to umount it.
-Have a look at man mount for the various image types which you can mount.
+Have a look

-5 Responses to “mounting an ISO image”
+5 thoughts on “mounting an ISO image”

-2. vnconfig is no longer used in 5.x.
+1. vnconfig is no longer used in 5.x.
 To mount an image under FreeBSD 5.x, you’ll need to do something like this:

 ph34r# mdconfig -a -t vnode -f /path/to/image.iso -u 1